erezsh/reladiff/docs/how-to-use.md

 ### How to use with a configuration file

-Data-diff lets you load the configuration for a run from a TOML file.
+reladiff lets you load the configuration for a run from a TOML file.

 **Reasons to use a configuration file:**